-In 2011, the "main focus" in the cooperation with the FIBA Europe Techno Centre (FETC) concerning the use of IT will be placed on the "Observer Programme", a comprehensive video analysis software for refereeing and coaching issues based on "real time" video footage, as well as the linking to an "Online Platform".
-This interactive referee website was used for the first time in handball as an EHF pilot project during the 2010 Women's Euro in DEN/NOR and was very well received by all EHF Officials, especially by the referees taking part in the tournament.
+In 2011 the "main focus" in the cooperation with the FIBA Europe Techno Centre (FETC) concerning the use of IT will be put on the "Observer Programme", a comprehensive video analysis software for refereeing and coaching issues based on "real time" video footage as well as the linking to an "Online Platform".
+This interactive referee website was used for the first time in handball as an EHF pilot project during the 2010 Women's Euro in DEN/NOR and very much appreciated by all EHF Officials, especially the referees in this tournament.
 For 2011 it is planned to use those tools in the EHF YAC W17 and W19 EChs and the EHF Challenge Trophy for referee education.
 Furthermore the development of a "digital score sheet for handball" based on the same "real-time" video technology is scheduled for 2011.